What Is a Short Sale, and Should You Buy a Home Through One?

 In the meantime, the buyer is often required to commit to a minimum period while the seller goes through this process.
 This time could be precious to a buyer, who may miss out on other properties while they wait.

-The home may be sold “as is”
+The home may be sold as is

-Most short sales are sold "as is," meaning the seller won’t make any required repairs or negotiate on repairs before closing.
-The buyer is responsible for making repairs to get the property move-in ready — which can chip away at the savings they hoped to get by purchasing a short-sale home in the first place.
+Most short sales are sold as is, meaning the seller won’t make any required repairs or negotiate on repairs before closing.
+The buyer is responsible for making repairs to get the property move-in ready, which can chip away at the savings they hoped to get by purchasing a short-sale home in the first place.

 The short sale may not be approved